Posted as of: 1 January 2023

 1 Term & Termination

-b. the other party or its subcontractor(s):
+b.
+You or Your subcontractor(s):

 - has had appointed an administrator, official manager, provisional liquidator, liquidator or person having a similar function under the Corporations Act or any Action is taken to appoint such a person;